Must-Visit Temples in Bangalore for a Religious Trip in 2025

 To help you plan your perfect nature escape in Kodagu, we’ve curated a list of Coorg’s top waterfalls.
 Whether you’re seeking adventure, tranquillity, or stunning views, these cascading gems offer something for every traveller.
 Here’s your curated guide to eight must-visit waterfalls in Coorg, complete with travel tips, the best times to visit, and nearby experiences, crafted especially for travellers enjoying their stay with Malnad Stays.

 Abbey Falls is a dramatic 70-foot plunge of the River Kaveri, set in a lush private coffee estate near Madikeri.
-Surrounded by dense greenery, pepper vines, and the earthy scent of coffee, the falls thunder into a rocky gorge, especially vibrant during monsoon.
+Surrounded by dense greenery, pepper vines, and the earthy scent of coffee, the falls thunder into a rocky gorge, especially vibrant during the monsoon.
 A hanging bridge built across from the waterfall gives visitors a panoramic view, with mist rising from the cascade creating an ethereal atmosphere.
+This iconic spot is one of the most visited Coorg waterfalls, drawing nature lovers and photographers.

 – Striking photo opportunities from the bridge and the trail